 The density calculator will help you estimate the relationship between the weight and volume of an object.
 This value, called density, is one of the most important physical properties of an object.
 It's also easy to measure.

 If you want to know how to find density, keep reading.
-This article will provide you with density formula, which the calculator is based on, and you'll also learn how the density of water changes under different circumstances.
+This article will provide you with the density formula, which this calculator is based on.
+You'll also learn how the density of water changes under different circumstances.

 How to find density

 - Determine the weight of an object.
 For example, a glass of water weights